nisaacdz/nisaacdz/README.md

 ## ALL About Me

 - I program for fun
-- I primarily use Rust, Typescript, Python
+- I primarily use Rust, Typescript, Python, and C++ (for codeforces)

 **Let's collab on:**
 - Your startup idea